-Hiring a Personal Injury Lawyer is likely the best way to navigate the tricky legal minefield of lawsuits against trucking companies and drivers, leaving you free to recover and take care of your family in peace.
+Hiring a lawyer is likely the best way to navigate the tricky legal minefield of lawsuits against trucking companies and drivers, leaving you free to recover and take care of your family in peace.

 Even if you believe you were the one at fault in the accident, it's still important to seek professional counsel, as there may have been contributing factors you aren't aware of.
 For instance, speed limits are lower for semitrucks than for other vehicles, which means semis may be more likely to exceed the speed limit.